ROBERT E. JACOBY SYMPHONY HALLJacksonville, FLORIDA

 A few voices have been added to the organ in its present installation.
 Mixtures and mutations have been added to enhance the Swell and Choir choruses; two celestes have been added to the organ’s softest existing voices; existing tenor C celestes have been extended to CC, and a 4′ Clarion now completes the Swell reed chorus.
 The Choir Mustel Celesta was re-pitched to A440.
 The two Solo division (from 1914 and 1917) have been united as one.
 The 1957 Console has been rebuilt using solid-state actions.
 Apart from the windchests for the Echo, the Solo Gross Flute and Tuba Mirabilis unit chests, various bass ofset chests and the 1973 Casavant pedal chest, all pipework sits on new electro-pneumatic pitman windchests.
 The organ now contains 97 ranks, 80 stops, 6,215 pipes and weighs nearly 20 tons.

-Listen to the Quimby sound as Andrew Clarke plays the historic Casavant Pipe Organ in the Robert E. Jacoby Symphony Hall of the Times-Union Center for the Performing Arts, Jacksonville, FL.
+Listen to the Quimby sound as Andrew Clarke plays the historic Casavant Pipe Organ in the Robert E. Jacoby Symphony Hall of the Times-Union Center for the Performing Arts, Jacksonville, Florida.
 All tracks are available on our YouTube Channel.